 To make this request, you must complete Form ISP 3520.

-OAS pensioners who live abroad pay a monthly 25% withholding tax rate on their benefits when they are deemed to be non-residents of Canada.
+OAS pensioners who live abroad pay a monthly 25% withholding tax rate on their benefits when deemed non-residents of Canada.

 They may be able to lower this tax rate if their country of residence has a social security agreement with Canada.
 Here’s a list of countries that have a tax treaty with Canada.

-Note that unless you meet the 20-year residency requirement, your OAS payments stop after you have been outside of Canada for longer than 6 months. payments are restarted after you return to Canada.
+Unless you meet the 20-year residency requirement, your OAS payments stop after you have been outside Canada for longer than 6 months.
+Payments are restarted after you return to Canada.

 OAS Clawback (Recovery Tax)

-When your annual income exceeds a certain threshold ($77,580 for the 2019 tax year and July 2020 to June 2021 recovery tax period), you are required to repay back some of your OAS pension.
+When your annual income exceeds a certain threshold ($81,761 for the 2022 tax year and July 2023 to June 2024 recovery tax period), you must repay some of your OAS pension.

 The default OAS recovery tax (clawback) applied to your OAS pension depends on when you start collecting.

-For example, if you start receiving OAS pension in January 2020, your 2018 income tax return is used to determine how much OAS is clawed back.
+For example, if you start receiving the OAS pension in January 2023, your 2021 income tax return is used to determine how much OAS is clawed back.

-The reason for this is because the OAS payment calendar runs from July to June of each year.
+The reason for this is that the OAS payment calendar runs from July to June of each year.

 The OAS recovery tax is 15 cents (15%) for every dollar exceeding the minimum threshold amount until OAS is totally eliminated.